Simone de Beauvoir and 'The Second Sex' | DW | 08.03.2022

 "This world is a man's world, my youth was fed with myths invented by men, and I by no means reacted to them as if I were a boy," she later wrote in her four-volume autobiography.

 De Beauvoir's ideas provoked numerous — for the most part male — critics.
 Albert Camus, a fellow French philosopher, felt men were being ridiculed.
 Alfred Kinsey, a US sexologist, accused de Beauvoir of a lack of scientifically relevant data.
-The Vatican, the Soviet Union and Spain placed the work on the Index of banned books.
+The Vatican, the Soviet Union and Spain placed the work on an index of banned books.

-"Simone de Beauvoir is more relevant today than ever," said Alice Schwarzer, Beauvoir's friend and founder of the German feminist magazine, Emma.
+"Simone de Beauvoir is more relevant today than ever," said Alice Schwarzer, de Beauvoir's friend and founder of the German feminist magazine Emma.

 Speaking at the exhibition opening, Schwarzer added she was shocked by the amount of propaganda girls and young women are subjected to on social networks today regarding body politics.
 "If she were here today, that would be unparalleled material for de Beauvoir," Schwarzer said.
 But it's not just the image of women in the media that makes de Beauvoir's feminist classic still worth reading 70 years after publication.